Landing Page Optimization for Better CPC Performance

 Example:

-Tip: Use dynamic keyword insertion (DKI) to personalize landing pages based on the search query.
+Pro Tip: Use dynamic keyword insertion (DKI) to personalize landing pages based on search queries.
+This ensures the user sees exactly what they were looking for.

 2. Speed and Mobile Responsiveness